-After yet more rethinking and replanning I purchased a Hammondbox (love those) and have started to rebuild the stuff from the beginning.
+After yet more rethinking and replanning I purchased a Hammondbox (love those) and started to rebuild the stuff from the beginning.